'Boys & Sex' Reveals That Young Men Feel 'Cut Off From Their Hearts'

 That was something that was a big surprise and a big takeaway for me — that gay boys were so much more willing and able and capable [of negotiating] the terms of their sexual experiences with their partners.
 And that's partly because they sort of have to, because what's going to happen is not necessarily obvious.
 But they were always so befuddled by the resistance among straight guys to doing that — if we're talking about it, it means we're going to have sex.
 And that's great.
 Why would you think that was a bad thing? ...

 What Dan Savage, who is a columnist who writes about sex talk, says is, there are four magic words that gay guys use in a sexual encounter: "What are you into?"
 And the beauty of that phrase is that it's a truly open-ended question.
-It's not a "yes" or a "no" to a set of possibilities that is predetermined or decided by the other person, but it's a conversation.
+It's not a yes or a no to a set of possibilities that is predetermined or decided by the other person, but it's a conversation.
 And that's ultimately what one is aiming for in this whole discussion of consent — to make sex a conversation that people can have not just for the legality of it, but so that it will be a more mutually gratifying experience for everybody involved.

 Sam Briger and Thea Chaloner produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Deborah Franklin adapted it for the Web.